serverless/serverless/docs/developing-plugins/building-provider-integrations.md

 ## Amazon Web Services provider integration

 Curious how this works for the Amazon Web Services (AWS) provider integration?
-Here are the steps in detail the AWS plugins take to compile and deploy the service on the AWS infrastructure.
+Here are the steps the AWS plugins take to compile and deploy the service on the AWS infrastructure in detail.

 ### The steps in detail